Lakshmirajeevreddy/My-Projects/Sentiment-Analysis-on-Twitter-data-master/README.md

 # Sentiment Analysis on Twitter data

-This project was a competition hosted by Kaggle : https://inclass.kaggle.com/c/epfml-text/ I had at our disposal two sample files of negative and positive labels both containing 100000 tweet.
+This project was a competition hosted by Kaggle : https://inclass.kaggle.com/c/epfml-text/ I had two sample files of negative and positive labels both containing 100000 tweet.
 Also, I had a complete dataset of 2500000 tweets (1250000 for each label) The dataset has been labeled by the presence of  ":)" for positive tweets and ":(" for negative tweets you can download the dataset on https://inclass.kaggle.com/c/epfml-text/data